unraid/docs/docs/unraid-os/manual/troubleshooting.md

      types being loaded into RAM.
    - If there are any error messages displayed while loading these files then it normally indicates a problem with the flash drive.
-   - There will then be messages displayed as Linux startup and detects the hardware environment.
+   - There will then be messages displayed as Linux starts up and detects the hardware environment.
 4. **Flash dependent services**: At this stage, the flash drive is mounted at _/boot_ so that the process can continue